Bekir-Akok/patika-challange/README.md

 ### `Features to be added later`

--Connecting to the client side wallet in iframe and making the payment instantly.
+- Connecting to the client side wallet in iframe and making the payment instantly.
--Using Circle mint, the user can mint USDC with their credit card on the iframe screen and complete the payment with it.
+- Using Circle mint, the user can mint USDC with their credit card on the iframe screen and complete the payment with it.

 ### `used packages`

--Next js + Page Router
+- Next js + Page Router
--Mongodb
--Axios
+- Mongodb
+- Axios
--React Query
+- React Query
--Mantine Ui
+- Mantine Ui

 ### `used concepts genaral`

 - Next js - Api routes ,Next Middleware
 - React custom hooks with react query
--Axios (axios instance and interceptor)
+- Axios (axios instance and interceptor)

 ### `used concepts circle`

--Circle dev. controlled wallets
+- Circle dev. controlled wallets
--Circle transactionsans with dev. controlled wallets -Circle webhook
+- Circle transactionsans with dev. controlled wallets
+- Circle webhook

 ## How to use